How Leverage Can Benefit Your Business

 Using Leverage to Support Business Startup and Growth

-Leverage is a business term that refers to how a business acquires new assets for startup or expansion.
+Leverage is a concept in both business and investing situations.
+In business, leverage refers to how a business acquires new assets for startup or expansion.
 It can be used as a noun, as in, "Leverage is a way to allow a business to expand...." or it can be a verb, as in, "Businesses leverage themselves by getting loans for expansion."

 When a business is "leveraged," it means that the business has borrowed money to finance the purchase of assets.
 Businesses can also use leverage through equity, by raising money from investors.